tomschr/dbcookbook/README.rst

 do it in different ways:

 * Write me a mail to <tom_schr (AT) web.de> and send me your comments
-* Extend Ticket#15 (Ideas for New Topics) at http://sf.net/p/doccookbook/tickets/15
+* Extend the tickets (Ideas for New Topics) at http://sf.net/p/doccookbook/tickets/
 * Clone my repository on Sourcforge and send me patches

 Here is a procedure about how to clone the repository: